The role and power of user stories in Agile project management.

 - Independent.
 A well-written story should be independent of other stories to allow you freely move it around the backlog when priorities change.

 - Valuable.
 Efficient user stories provide customers with value.
 There is no sense to put effort into the story without value.

 - Negotiable.
-All the details of a story should be laid down in collaboration between customers and the team.
-Negotiating the scope should be included.
+All the details of a story should be created in collaboration between customers and the team.
+Negotiating the scope is a must.

 - Testable.
 If your customers and the whole team cannot specify how to verify you have implemented what they want, you haven’t added enough clarity about this user story.

 - Estimable.
 Without the ability to estimate a story, you will not understand the scope.